Hailiax/HLX/HeLX/README.md

 Below, I explain HeLX's OOP and pointer model.
 There are very nice examples on [hailiax.io/HeLX/](https://hailiax.io/HeLX/).

 #### Keywordless Object Oriented
-* If a function doesn't return anything (void function), it returns a class instance where that function is the constructor. (replaces `new`)
+* If a function doesn't return anything, it returns a class instance where that function is the constructor.
+Can also be thought of as all functions return class instances but a return statement overrides that. (replaces `new`)
 * Public variables are declared using a colon, then behave like any other regular variable. i.e. `this.x = 5` is `x: 5` in HeLX. (partially replaces `this`)
 * A new model for inheritance: you can literally add functions like adding strings in HeLX. i.e. `superclass = subclass + function`.
 This mix between the `super`, `extends`, and `this` keywords allows for extreme flexibility.
 * Keywords are not functions; removing them allows for better integration of functional and object-oriented programming.